uuidjs/uuid/MAINTAINER_COVENANT.md

 # Maintainer Covenant

 This document provides the criteria by which you should expect to hold the maintainers of this project accountable.
 Please note, however, this is not intended to be legally binding in any way.
-Rather, it is intended to aid people interested in assessing the overall integrity and security of this project.
+Rather, it is an aid for people interested in assessing the overall integrity and security of this project.

-This is not intended to be legally binding.
-It is not a contract and provides no warranties.
-Rather, it is intended to provide a means by which the security of this project, and any associated risks that result from depending on this project, may be evaluated.

 Constructive criticism is encouraged, and may be submitted [here](./issues/).

+Each section of this document contains a **Declaration** and **Criteria**.
+The Declaration provides the basic information relevant to the section (e.g. the name of each maintainer in the **Team** section).

+The Criteria is a list of measurable (or at least objectively evaluatable) criterion by which you should expect to evaluate this project.
+Each criterion is prefixed with a `snake-case-name` for easy reference.
+(The definitions for these may be broken out into a separate document at a later date, but are included here for now.)

 ## Definitions